 Drs.
 Ad Boon is an experienced (25 years +) C-suite HR Executive, Executive Coach, business advisor and board level.
 He is doing my best to live, work, parent and coach mindfully and contribute to the greater good by inspiring, building innovative and successful businesses, coaching people to do the same.
 Having worked and lived in the US, Europe and Asia, he experienced happiness, tragedy, loss and peaks.
 Meditation has been part of his daily routine for the last 2 decades, as well as attempting to achieve personal sustainable high performance.
 He is part of the Wisdom Council in the Netherlands.
 His specialties are business management, global change management (improvement to restructuring), executive staffing, leadership development, employee engagement, effective communication & HR metrics.
+Until recently he was SVP HR of Royal Philips but realised it was time to move on and to establish his own Leadership Consulting firm, Boon & Company.

 Addie van Rooij is Vice President of Human Resources (HR) for Hewlett Packard Enterprise (HPE) Worldwide People Operations.